-12.3 As from 1 April [2021/2024], Contracting Parties applying this Regulation shall not be obliged to accept, for the purpose of national or regional type approval, a vehicle type approved to the preceding series of amendments to this Regulation.
+12.3 As from 1 April [2021/2024]1, Contracting Parties applying this Regulation shall not be obliged to accept, for the purpose of national or regional type approval, a vehicle type approved to the preceding series of amendments to this Regulation.

+1. This date shall be assessed at 172nd session of WP.29.